Fecony/svgrady/README.md

 ```

 In your layout add data attribute with values (min,max).
-Where 3 is minimal(completed steps), and 5 is total count, separated by comma
+Where 3 is minimal(completed steps), and 5 is total count, separated by comma.

+> Note: you will need to use data attribute to initialize svgrady

 ```html
 <div data-svgrady="3,5"></div>
 ```

 Customize options and initialize SVGRady

+> **Note**: Polar axis is rotated by 90° and is located on top

 ```js
 let options = {